 For more information, check out this article about asparagus flowers on garden.eco.

-Of course, you can always take a look at the asparagus spears themselves – they will usually be thicker and more numerous on male plants.
+Of course, you can always take a look at the asparagus spears themselves – they will usually be more numerous on male plants.

 How Do Asparagus Plants Reproduce?